Four Things To Know about Going Zero-Proof at Disney World

 4. The Meaning of Non-Alcoholic and Zero-Proof Varies

 Yes, this is … unintuitive.
-Since alcohol is a naturally occurring substance that can appear in everyday products such as orange juice, overripe fruit, and yogurt, beverages can be up to 0.5% Alcohol By Volume (ABV) and still be labeled non-alcoholic.
+Alcohol is a naturally occurring substance that can appear in everyday products such as orange juice, overripe fruit, and yogurt, so beverages can be up to 0.5% Alcohol By Volume (ABV) and still be labeled non-alcoholic.
 There is no consistency in the United States, or at Disney World, about how the terms mocktail, zero-proof, and non-alcoholic are used.

-At Quick Service locations, the base ingredients of non-alcoholic beverages are juices, lemonades, teas, etc. that don’t have a hint of question as to their alcohol content.
+At Quick Service locations, the base ingredients of non-alcoholic beverages are juices, lemonades, teas, etc., that don’t have a hint of question as to alcohol content.
 They are meant to be drunk by kids as well as adults.

-Distilled non-alcoholic spirits, alcohol replacements, and non-alcoholic beer and wine are different.
-Sometimes, drinks that use these ingredients are set off in a separate section of the menu, like the example below from Sanaa which separates Non-alcoholic Beverages and Non-alcoholic Mocktails.
-(Side note: the Pink London Spritzer was yummy but we thought the Agave Garden tasted oddly of pickle juice.
-None of us liked it.)
+Everywhere else, distilled non-alcoholic spirits, alcohol replacements, and non-alcoholic beer and wine are treated inconsistently.
+Sometimes, drinks that use these ingredients are set off in a separate section of the menu, like the example below from Sanaa, which separates Non-alcoholic Beverages and Non-alcoholic Mocktails.

 In other cases, our server told us that the drinks in the Zero Proof section weren’t guaranteed to be completely alcohol-free.
 In yet other places, some drinks in the non-alcoholic section were labeled as “must be 21 or older to order”.

-For many people, a spirit that could be up to 0.5% ABV and will be diluted even more with mixers doesn’t pose a problem.
-But if it’s a problem for you, for religious or personal reasons, you have options.
+For many people, a spirit no more than 0.5% ABV that will be diluted even more with mixers doesn’t pose a problem.
+But if it’s an issue for religious or personal reasons, you have options.
 Depending on the location, you can ask to see the bottle.
 Or, you can ask for an ingredient list and search sites like Halal Wine Cellar or DryDrinker.com to try confirming that all ingredients are 0.0% ABV.
-If uncertain, choosing another option can give you peace of mind.

 What’s your favorite non-alcoholic drink at Disney World?
 Do you have any tips for creative mocktails?
 Let us know in the comments!